-- 3.2.1.1 Ensure a combination of single family and multi-family housing development potential is available for the next 30 years.

-- 3.2.1.2 Ensure there is sufficient land available to sustain economic opportunities.

-- 3.2.1.3 Achieve a balance between residential, industrial, commercial, institutional, natural and recreational land uses in the city through land development policies and decisions.

-- 3.2.1.4 Provide an open planning process which involves residents in policy development and planning for growth and change.

-- 3.2.1.5 Develop the Edmonton City

-Centre Airport lands over time to

-create a complete and

-sustainable residential and

-business community that is transit

-oriented, through the provision of

-mixed use, medium to higher

-density residential, business and
+- 3.2.1.1 Ensure a combination of single family and multi-family housing development potential is available for the next 30 years. - 3.2.1.2 Ensure there is sufficient land available to sustain economic opportunities. - 3.2.1.3 Achieve a balance between residential, industrial, commercial, institutional, natural and recreational land uses in the city through land development policies and decisions. - 3.2.1.4 Provide an open planning process which involves residents in policy development and planning for growth and change. - 3.2.1.5 Develop the Edmonton City Centre Airport lands over time to create a complete and sustainable residential and business community that is transit oriented, through the provision of mixed use, medium to higher density residential, business and institutional uses.

-institutional uses.

-- 3.2.1.6 Prevent premature fragmentation of agricultural lands in the urban growth areas prior to urban expansion.

-- 3.2.1.7 Preparation of Area Structure

-Plans shall only be approved

-following Council acceptance

-of, and adherence with the:

-- Growth Coordination Strategy;

-- Integrated Infrastructure Management Plan: and

-- Citywide Food and Agriculture Strategy.
+- 3.2.1.6 Prevent premature fragmentation of agricultural lands in the urban growth areas prior to urban expansion. - 3.2.1.7 Preparation of Area Structure Plans is authorized for the Northeast, Southeast and Southwest Urban Growth Areas (see Map 1: Land Development Concept), and shall only be approved following Council acceptance of, and adherence with the: - Growth Coordination Strategy; - Integrated Infrastructure Management Plan: and - Citywide Food and Agriculture Strategy.

-- 3.2.1.8 Area Structure Plans for the Urban Growth Area (see Map 1: Land Development Concept) shall include the following: - An area vision created with area landowners and other city stakeholder groups; - A peri-urban agricultural section in support of the City-Wide Food and Agriculture Strategy; and - Innovative approaches to food systems, ecological networks, green infrastructure provision, demand reduction strategies and eco-design for future residential, commercial, industrial, business, agricultural and natural uses. - 3.2.1.9 Any Area Structure Plan prepared for the Urban Growth Area shall recognize the value of its agricultural characteristics, including micro climate, soil capabilities and moisture content, to contribute to sustainable food and agriculture systems for Edmonton.
+- 3.2.1.8 Area Structure Plans for the Northeast, Southeast and Southwest Urban Growth Areas (see Map 1: Land Development Concept) shall include the following: - An area vision created with area landowners and other city stakeholder groups; - A peri-urban agricultural section in support of the City-Wide Food and Agriculture Strategy; and - Innovative approaches to food systems, ecological networks, green infrastructure provision, demand reduction strategies and eco-design for future residential, commercial, industrial, business, agricultural and natural uses. - 3.2.1.9 Any Area Structure Plan prepared for the Northeast Urban Growth Area shall recognize the value of its agricultural characteristics, including micro climate, soil capabilities and moisture content, to contribute to sustainable food and agriculture systems for Edmonton.

-- 3.2.1.10 Any Area Structure Plan prepared for the Urban Growth Area shall recognize its value to:

-- Create a sector within the city incorporating a mix of industrial, business and residential uses; and

-- Establish economic connections with the Edmonton International Airport and area industrial uses.

-- 3.2.1.11 Neighbourhood Structure Plans within the Urban Growth Area shall require Council authorization and comply with the Growth Coordination Strategy, the Integrated Infrastructure Management Plan, and the City-Wide Food and Agriculture Strategy.
+- 3.2.1.10 Any Area Structure Plan prepared for the Southeast Urban Growth Area shall recognize its value to: - Create a sector within the city incorporating a mix of industrial, business and residential uses; and - Establish economic connections with the Edmonton International Airport and area industrial uses. - 3.2.1.11 Neighbourhood Structure Plans within the Northeast, Southeast or Southwest Urban Growth Areas shall require Council authorization and comply with the Growth Coordination Strategy, the Integrated Infrastructure Management Plan, and the City-Wide Food and Agriculture Strategy.

-- 3.2.1.12 A new Municipal Development

-Plan and Transportation Master

-Plan are expected to be adopted

-by 2021 and will guide the urban

-form and transportation network

-for a city of two million people,

-inclusive of urban growth areas.

-Preparation of any new statutory

-plans for an Urban Growth Area

-can only be considered following

-the adoption of a new Municipal

-Development Plan and

-Transportation Master Plan (City

-Plan).